dereknahman/kirsty-codes/src/about.md

 My biggest interests in the web development space are HTML, CSS, JS and accessibility.
 This website exists because I wanted a space to tinker with all those things outside of work.

 When I'm not in front of a computer I like to indulge my love of nature, building things, (trying not to buy) records and astanga yoga.
+In 2023 I'd like to finally manage a headstand without sending myself to A&E.

 ## Things I've done